Cannot trouble the walker’s mind.

 Sound of Silence

 Soon I lost contact with the road, both audibly and visually.
 And so, whenever I stopped and listened I could hear the indefinitely peaceful sound of complete and utter silence, only adorned by the occasional sound of a single bird flying by, the soft wind or the silent murmuring of a small burn coming down from the mountain.
-The peacefulness of silence is contagious and soon enough utterly fulfilling and pervasive – an experience and sensation of which I think that many city slickers miss/lack and that would be so pleasant and beneficial for them in the hectic race of everyday life.
+The peacefulness of silence is contagious and soon enough utterly fulfilling and pervasive – an experience and sensation which I think many city slickers miss/lack and which would be so pleasant and beneficial for them in the hectic race of everyday life.

 Where exactly Rannoch Moor began I cannot tell.
 I guess that I was already there when the two British gentlemen sat down on that huge rock that I had chosen from afar as a suitable place to take some landscape shots with my 300mm zoom lens.
 Changing lenses is so much more convenient when you don’t need to crouch down for them.
 So, I unceremoniously joined them and heaved my backpack onto the rock right next to them.

 “How are you?” – “Great, and you?” – “Are you enjoying your walk?” – “This is a fascinating place, isn’t it?” — Typical conversations among walkers.
 The two of them (one was called John) were heading north on the West Highland Way, whereas I was heading south.
 So we exchanged some news about our respective ways ahead.
 “Pretty mountainous and strenuous in the north, you’ll need a lot of stamina there.” – “Easy walking in the south for the next two days, but then when you reach Loch Lomond, it is going to get tough again.
 Strenuous in a different way.”

 I opened my backpack and unpacked my 300mm lens.
 “Oh, you are a photographer?” – “No, but I pretend to be one from time to time.”
 Laughter and more walker’s small talk.